Here Are Some Of The Facebook Ads Linked To A Russian Troll Farm

-The House Intelligence Committee released on Wednesday a sampling of the Facebook ads linked to a Russian troll operation during the 2016 presidential election.
+The House Intelligence Committee released a sampling of the Facebook ads and posts linked to a Russian troll operation during and after the 2016 presidential election.

+Facebook told senators earlier Wednesday that the ads on its platform and on Instagram had reached 146 million people, again revising up its estimate of how many users had been reached by posts connected to the Internet Research Agency, a troll farm with ties to the Russian government.

 ADVERTISEMENT